-Charltons provides high impact advice to companies looking to initiate listing in Hong Kong on the Hong Kong Stock Exchange.
-We have brought both private and state-owned Chinese enterprises to market, and also acted on the listing process involving overseas companies.
+Charltons provides high impact advice to companies looking to list on the Hong Kong Stock Exchange.
+We have brought both private and state-owned Chinese enterprises to market, and also acted on listings involving overseas companies.
 We have been involved in some of the largest and most ground-breaking deals to have come to the Hong Kong market in the past decade.
 We acted as Hong Kong legal adviser to the major shareholder of AIA, which raised more than HK$159 billion in its 2010 IPO.

-Charltons has particular experience in advising on the Hong Kong listing of Chapter 21 funds on the Hong Kong Stock Exchange and of mineral company IPOs under Chapter 18 of the Hong Kong Stock Exchange Listing Rules.
+Charltons has particular experience in advising on the listing of Chapter 21 funds on the Hong Kong Stock Exchange and of mineral company IPOs under Chapter 18 of the Hong Kong Stock Exchange Listing Rules.
 We also have considerable experience in helping smaller dynamic companies take their first steps in the public equity markets.
-Charltons is actively involved in advising companies listing on Hong Kong Stock Exchange’s Growth Enterprise Market (GEM).
-The firm can also bring to bear its extensive experience in representing underwriters and sponsors on IPO projects to advise listing in Hong Kong applicants.
+Charltons is actively involved in advising companies listing on Hong Kong’s Growth Enterprise Market (GEM).
+The firm can also bring to bear its extensive experience in representing underwriters and sponsors on IPO projects to advise listing applicants.

 Charltons is involved not only in advising on the listing process and application of the Listing Rules, but also in shaping the regulatory framework.
-Julia Charlton is a member of the Listing Committee of the Hong Kong Stock Exchange and serves on the SFC’s Takeovers Panel and Takeovers Appeals Panel.
+Julia Charlton was a member of the Listing Committee of the Hong Kong Stock Exchange from 2012 – 2018 serving the maximum permitted continuous term of six years.
+Julia Charlton was appointed to the SFC’s Takeovers Panel and Takeovers Appeals Panel on 1 October 2005 and continues to serve on these panels.
 Charltons has been involved in market consultations on many of the major rule changes and developments through which the Hong Kong capital markets have evolved in recent years.
 Most recently, we acted as coordinating counsel on the drafting of the Hong Kong Sponsor Due Diligence Guidelines, a major market initiative creating a set of guidelines relating to the Hong Kong legal and regulatory requirements and market practice for IPO due diligence on listing applicants.
 Charltons can assist through every step of the listing process with the Hong Kong Stock Exchange.

-The Stock Exchange of Hong Kong (the “Exchange”) operates two markets: the Main Board and the Growth Enterprise Market (“GEM”).
+The Stock Exchange of Hong Kong (the “Exchange”) operates two markets: the Main Board and the GEM.
 The Main Board is a market for more established companies that meet the profit or other financial requirements set by the Hong Kong Stock Exchange.
 Issuers can choose to list on the Hong Kong Main Board in the form of shares or Hong Kong depositary receipts.
 The GEM caters for smaller growth companies and the admission criteria are lower.
-It is regarded as a stepping stone to the Main Board and streamlined process is available for GEM companies that meet the Main Board admission requirements and wish to transfer to the Main Board.
+A transfer of listing from the GEM to the Main Board requires the appointment of a sponsor at least two months before the listing application is submitted.
 A Main Board listing applicant (except a mineral company which may be exempted) must meet one of the following financial standards: